\(L^p\) Spaces — Construction & Inequalities

 Introduction

 We introduced the \(L^p\) spaces as the most important examples of Banach spaces in analysis and machine learning.
-In that introduction we left three structural claims unproven: that \(\|\cdot\|_p\) separates distinct elements (positive-definiteness), that it obeys the triangle inequality, and that the resulting normed space is complete.
-The first two together make \(L^p\) a normed space; the third upgrades it to a Banach space.
-Throughout this chapter we treat the range \(1 \leq p \leq \infty\) uniformly: the \(L^\infty\) space, with its essential supremum norm, is defined in parallel with the finite-exponent case, and the main inequalities (Hölder, Minkowski) are stated and proved in the full range \(1 \leq p \leq \infty\), with the endpoint \(p = \infty\) handled as its own case within each proof.
-In Dual Spaces, we further relied on Hölder's inequality — also without proof — to justify the pairing \(\varphi_g(f) = \int fg \, d\mu\) in the duality table.
+In that introduction we left three structural claims unproven.
+Throughout this page we treat the range \(1 \leq p \leq \infty\) uniformly.
+The \(L^\infty\) space, with its essential supremum norm, is defined in parallel with the finite-exponent case, and the main inequalities (Hölder, Minkowski) are stated and proved in the full range \(1 \leq p \leq \infty\), with the endpoints \(p = 1\) and \(p = \infty\) treated explicitly within each proof.
+In Dual Spaces, we further relied on Hölder's inequality, again without proof, to justify the pairing \(\varphi_g(f) = \int fg \, d\mu\) in the duality table.

-This chapter settles the debt in full:
+This page settles the debt in full:

-1. \(\|\cdot\|_p\) is genuinely a norm — not merely a seminorm — once we pass to equivalence classes of functions equal almost everywhere.
+1. The quantity \(\|\cdot\|_p\) is genuinely a norm, not merely a seminorm, once we pass to equivalence classes of functions equal almost everywhere.

 2. The triangle inequality for this norm (Minkowski's inequality) follows from Hölder's inequality, which in turn follows from the elementary Young's inequality.